Rowan

 331 reviews2 followers

-I've been aware of Elizabeth Kubler Ross's work since college, but I hadn't known about Mr. Kessler, who worked closely with her on the subjects of death and grief.
 Having not been around many people in the process of dying, I was unaware of this phenomena outside of fiction.
 He does not mention how often it occurs--and facts and figures are not his point--but it seems to be something common enough that people working in the hospice area encounter it regularly, at least from the number of accounts included.
-Whether it is a true visitation or the delusion of a dying mind doesn't matter to me.
-It's a nice thought that in a frightening time, ourselves and our loved ones might have some comfort.

 Tracey